-I’m in a constant pursuit to know more about everything!
-Although cardiothoracic anesthesiology and intensive care are my subspecialties, I have an interest in all organ systems and their delicate interplay to maintain systemic homeostasis.
-Consequently, my ideas for free open access medical education (FOAMed) stem from anything – my patients, new publications, random notes in a margin of some textbook that I found interesting, a topic I ran across on YouTube, and especially topics that I’m weak at.
+I’m in a constant pursuit to learn more about everything!
+Although cardiothoracic anesthesiology and intensive care are my subspecialties, I am interested in all organ systems and their delicate interplay to maintain systemic homeostasis.
+Consequently, my ideas for free open access medical education (FOAMed) stem from anything – my patients, new publications, random notes in a margin of some textbook that I found interesting, a topic I ran across on YouTube, and especially topics I’m weak at.

-Despite what people may think based on messages I’ve received, I create 100% of my content (programming this website and my EchoTools app, my social media post captions, replies to comments, etc.) Admittedly, I don’t sleep much. 😛
+I create 100% of my content – this website, programming my EchoTools app, social media post captions, replies to comments, etc. So, admittedly, I don’t sleep much. 😛

 After determining a topic, I write a caption on Apple Notes as this synchronizes with all of my devices immediately.
 Sometimes I write this caption on the train ride to work.
 Other times it’s when I have a spare moment on my laptop/desktop.
 Regardless, these captions (and related hashtags) are much easier for me to compose on the Notes app since I can copy and paste them wherever I want.
 I rely on textbooks, my own experience, the literature, etc. to generate the captions.
 I try to keep them less than 2,200 characters in length and simple yet detailed enough to appeal to a wide audience.

 Next is the image.
-Sometimes this is based off something I captured on my iPhone.
+Sometimes this is based on something I captured on my iPhone.
 Other times it’s a diagram I’ve drawn on GoodNotes on my iPad Pro.
 Occasionally it might also be a diagram I constructed on Microsoft Excel.
 I modify the resulting image on Pixelmator Pro, AirDrop it to my phone, and sometimes add some text using Phonto.
-Bam, the image is done.